dilah777/bootcamp-stellar-assignment/README.md

 # bootcamp-stellar-assignment
 muhammad guntur sa'dillah, bootcamp stellar assignment This is the English version of your README.
-I have kept the instructions for photo placement in Indonesian as you requested.

 ---